Delogrand770/champGG/README.md

 2. Extract the archive
 3. Download and extract the zip of this repoistory into the same directory the nwjs.zip extracted to
 4. The files you get from this repo are html/json and an image file so you can see everything that is happening

-5. Your extracted directory only needs to have app.html, nw.exe, icon.png, icudtl.dat, nw.pak and package.json
+Note: Your extracted directory only needs to have app.html, nw.exe, icon.png, icudtl.dat, nw.pak and package.json
+nw.js has some extra files in the zip but they aren't used for this application